Muhammad al-Badr: Overthrow and civil war

-A week later rebels shelled his residence, Dar al-Bashair, in the Bir al-Azab district of Sana'a whence on September 26, 1962, Abdullah as-Sallal, whom al-Badr had appointed commander of the royal guard, staged a coup, and declared himself president of the Yemen Arab Republic.
+A week later rebels shelled his residence, Dar al-Bashair, in the Bir al-Azab district of Sanaa whence on September 26, 1962, Abdullah as-Sallal, whom al-Badr had appointed commander of the royal guard, staged a coup, and declared himself president of the Yemen Arab Republic.

 Al-Badr escaped to the north of North Yemen, and rallied tribes that supported him in opposition to Sallal.
 Fighting erupted between the two groups, starting the North Yemen Civil War.
 Al-Badr started getting support from Saudi Arabia, while the republicans received support from Egypt.